What type of science can LaserSETI do?

 SETI

 The Search for Extraterrestrial Intelligence is, according to Wikipedia, “a collective term for scientific searches for intelligent extraterrestrial life.”
-Optical SETI is a subset of those searches looking for visible light signals, often presumed to be lasers because a narrow beam is essential if you’re going to send light a long distance efficiently.
+Optical SETI is a subset of those searches looking for visible light signals that could be attributed to extra terrestrial intelligence, often presumed to be lasers because a narrow beam is essential if you’re going to send light a long distance efficiently.

 Beamed Energy Propulsion